Tyler-Yates/games-box/README.md

 A collection of simple web games.

 ## Technologies
-This webapp is a Flask application.
+This webapp uses Gevent with the Eventlet worker class to run the Flask application.
-Socketio is used to send messages from client to server as well as run the webserver.
+Socketio is used to send messages from client to server.

 ## Setup
 To preserve consistency with running in the cloud, this application uses HTTPS even when running locally.